jdcal64/simple-pipeline-api/docs/index.md

     * NiFi release branch

 ### Notes
-* Installation Directory: The /opt directory, used for installing apps that are not part of the OS.
+* NiFi Installation Directory: The /opt directory, which is used for installing apps that are not part of the OS.
 * User Context: Log in as the default user created during the VM setup.
-* Interface: All actions requiring command input are done in a terminal window.
+* Interface: All actions requiring command input are done in a Linux terminal window.
 * Command Type: Bash commands, which is standard for Ubuntu Linux.
 * Replace:
     * \<username> with your vm username